AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

 Unless otherwise noted in the **What's Fixed** section, please be aware that this release contains the same **Known Limitations** described in the previous versions of Stingray Release Notes.

-> **Important**: We recommended you back up your existing Stingray data or work on a copy of your project when using a beta version of Stingray.
+> **Important**: We recommend you back up your existing Stingray data or work on a copy of your project when using a beta version of Stingray.

 - **GAME-19871 Too easy to remove lightmaps, this needs a popup with a warning**